ChristianTremblay/bsit-bob/doc/bob/chapter1.md

 The goal here is not to cover s223 but only how Bob will deal with it.
 So let's proceed...

 ### Bob classes
-Before starting to talk about Equipments and sensors, let's talk about class definitions in Bob.
+Before starting to talk about Equipment and sensors, let's talk about class definitions in Bob.

 Bob makes usage of type annotation to create classes.
 This way, it is possible to define all the properties with the right type.